vrushti1991/ICSE-2013-TestEvol-old/README.md

 # ICSE-2013-TestEvol

 This repository contains information related to the tool TestEvol presented in International Conference of Software Engineering, 2013.
-The tool was originally presented in this paper - TestEvol: a tool for analyzing test-suite evolution (link: http://dl.acm.org/citation.cfm?id=2486990).
+The tool was originally presented in [this paper] (link: http://dl.acm.org/citation.cfm?id=2486990).

 This repository <i>is not</i> the original repository for this tool.
 Here are some links to the original project: